 - 2 c egg noodles

-- 1 Tbsp parsley (optional - fresh, chopped)
+- 1 tablespoon parsley (optional - fresh, chopped)

 - Place your whole chicken in a large stock pot, add broth, and water if needed to cover the chicken.
 Add salt, pepper, and bay leaves.